Susan Price

 Susan Price (born 8 July 1955) is an English author of children's and young adult novels.
 She has won both the Carnegie Medal and the Guardian Prize for British children's books.

-Price was born in Dudley, Worcestershire (now West Midlands).
+Price was born in Dudley, Worcestershire (now West Midlands) in what is known as the Black Country.
+The region had a major effect on her writing which is "grounded in its history and geology, the limestone and iron ore and coal and fireclay of a landscape that spawned the industrial revolution".
+From a working class family, she left school without qualifications, and stacked supermarket shelves and washed up in hotel kitchens while writing her first books.

+She has written over 60 books, and also worked as a Royal Literary Fund fellow attached to De Montford University.

 Writing

 Many of Susan Price's works are fantasy, from science fiction to ghost stories; some are historical novels; others are about animals or everyday life.
 Many of her short stories are re-tellings of tales from folklore.
 Her first Ghost World novel, The Ghost Drum (1987), is an original fairy tale using elements from Russian history and Russian folklore.
-She won the Carnegie Medal from the Library Association, recognising The Ghost Drum as the year's best children's book by a British subject.
+She won the Carnegie Medal from the Library Association, recognising The Ghost Drum as the year's best children's book by a British subject; reissued in 2024 it was described as a "rediscovered gem".

 In The Sterkarm Handshake (1998) and its sequel A Sterkarm Kiss (2003), time travel brings together a young anthropologist from 21st century Britain and a young warrior from 16th century Scotland.
 They become lovers and she sides with his border clan in conflict with a 21st-century corporation.
 For the first book, Price won the Guardian Children's Fiction Prize, a once-in-a-lifetime award judged by a panel of British children's writers.

 The Pagan Mars trilogy (2005–2008), also known as Odin or Mars, is set in a scientifically advanced alternative world where the pagan gods are still worshiped and slavery, called bondery, is commonplace.